⚠ Mississippi Eviction Notices: Mississippi Late Rent (3-Day) Generic Late Rent Lease Violation Payment Plan

 ⚖ Legal Disclaimer

 This Mississippi late rent notice template is provided for general informational purposes only and does not constitute legal advice.
-Mississippi landlord-tenant law (Mississippi Code §89-7-27) governs the specific notice requirements, cure period, and service methods.
+Mississippi landlord-tenant law (Mississippi Code §89-8-13(5)(a)) governs the specific notice requirements, cure period, and service methods.
 State law may change.
 For tenant rights information, visit HUD Tenant Rights.
 Consult a qualified Mississippi landlord-tenant attorney before initiating any eviction proceeding.